 Yes, your organization can submit as many applications as it wants to.
 Once you submit an application, you will be given the option to begin another application within the online application portal.
 You will not see an option to begin a second application until the first is successfully submitted.

-Selected grant recipients and unselected applicants will be notified by email in June.
-Grantees will be provided with documents including a binding Memorandum of Understanding and vendor forms that must be completed and returned to AARP by Wednesday, July 14, 2021.
+Selected grant recipients and unselected applicants for the 2022 AARP Community Challenge will be notified by email in May.
+Grantees must complete a binding Memorandum of Understanding and completed vendor forms to AARP by June 15, 2022.
 Noncompliance with this deadline may result in disqualification or delayed funding.

-No. Although nearly 200 grants have been delivered thus far to communities enrolled in the AARP Network of Age-Friendly States and Communities, a project can benefit any community so long as it satisfies all other eligibility criteria.
+No. Although hundreds of grants have been delivered to communities enrolled in the AARP Network of Age-Friendly States and Communities since 2017, projects can benefit any community so long as the work satisfies all other eligibility criteria.

 Yes.
 You are eligible to apply again, and several grantees have been selected after previously applying and not receiving a grant.
-Please carefully review the project examples that are provided in Attachment C to help inform your application.
+Please carefully review the project examples that are provided in Attachment C (which will be posted on the 2022 AARP Community Challenge page) to help inform your application.